tied/jira_problems_advisor/README.md

 Load Average is 8.5 on hostname2.domain
 Load Average is 9.3 on hostname2.domain
 ```
-- Linking must have 'Issue linking' enabled.
+- Jira must have 'Issue linking' enabled.
 By default script is using link name 'Problem/Incident' with Outward and Inward Description causes/is caused by respectively

 ## What it can do?